What Is AAT Deficiency?

 A special blood test checks the oxygen level in your arteries, a sign of how well your lungs work.
 You might breathe into a tube to see how much air you're getting into your lungs.

 Although there’s no cure for AAT deficiency, you can raise the amount of AAT protein in your blood, which protects you against more lung damage.
 Doctors call this augmentation therapy.
-You may have this treatment if you get emphysema.
+You may also have this treatment if you get emphysema.

-Augmentation therapy is also called "replacement therapy."
+Augmentation therapy is also called replacement therapy.
 You get a new supply of AAT protein that comes from the blood of healthy human donors.
 You get the treatment once a week.
-The "replacement" alpha-1 gets into your body through an IV.
+The replacement alpha-1 gets into your body through an IV.
 You can have this done at home with the help of a technician, or you can go to a doctor's office.

 The goal of augmentation therapy is to slow or stop the damage in your lungs.
 It won't reverse the disease or heal any damage you already have.
+You’ll need these treatments for the rest of your life.

 If your breathing trouble leads to low levels of oxygen in your blood, you might need to get extra oxygen through a mask or nosepiece.
 Your doctor will also give you a referral for pulmonary rehab to help you breathe better.